-White vinegar has a great reputation as a household cleaner, but it also brings a bright flavor to salads (especially coleslaw), barbecue sauce, pickled vegetables and more.
-For one tablespoon of white vinegar, swap in one tablespoon of either lemon juice, lime juice, cider vinegar or malt vinegar.
-If you're working on a recipe that you plan to can, stick with the white vinegar called for, even if it means a trip to the store.
-You don't want to inadvertently lower the acidity of a recipe that you'll be storing long-term.
+White vinegar has a great reputation as a household cleaner, but it also brings a bright flavor to salads (especially coleslaw), barbecue sauce, pickled vegetables, and more.
+If you're working on a recipe that you plan to can, stick with the white vinegar, even if it means a trip to the store.
+You don't want to inadvertently lower the acidity of a recipe that you'll be storing long term.

-A staple condiment to fish and chips, malt vinegar is especially tasty in sweet and sour marinades, chutneys and pickles.
-For one tablespoon of malt vinegar, use one tablespoon of either lemon juice or cider vinegar.
+A staple condiment to fish and chips, malt vinegar is especially tasty in sweet and sour marinades, chutneys, and pickles.
+For 1 tablespoon of malt vinegar, use 1 tablespoon of either lemon juice or cider vinegar.

 Sherry vinegar makes a tasty meat or fish glaze, pairing especially well with chicken and herb flavorings.
-A substitute for one tablespoon of sherry vinegar is one tablespoon of either red or white wine.
+A substitute for 1 tablespoon of sherry vinegar is 1 tablespoon of either red or white wine.

 Once trendy for adding a sweet punch to raspberry vinaigrette, raspberry vinegar also tastes great in glazes.
 One tablespoon of sherry vinegar is a good substitute.